NmVAson/ballet-website/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+## This world has space for the dreams of every child.

 Welcome to Somerset School of Ballet, a young and growing studio where **dance is accessible to all**.
 We blend an academic approach with a focus on learning and enjoyment, nurturing dancers of **all ages and skill levels** in a supportive environment.

 ## Your Instructor